-The Autodesk Research develop a device known as “Magic Finger” that can turns any surface to detect touch input by shifting the touch technology from the surface to the wearer’s finger.
+The Autodesk Research develops a device known as “Magic Finger” that can turn any surface to detect touch input by shifting the touch technology from the surface to the wearer’s finger.

 Read Also: Pebble iPhone Compatible Wristwatch

 How Magic Finger Can Turns any Surface into Touch Interface:

 On the ring, there are a pair of optical sensors.
 One is a low resolution, a high-speed sensor for tracking movement, which wouldn’t be very impressive because it makes the device just a mouse you strap to your finger.

 However, Magic Finger adds a new dimension with a high-resolution camera, which is able to detect 32 different surface textures with 98 percent accuracy.
 This allows the device to recognize what it touches, such as a leather bag or a table or a magazine page, and with this information turn various surfaces into interfaces for devices or a way of passing information.